xibosignage/xibo-manual/source/en/layouts_3.md

 The Layout [Grid](tour_grid.html) allows you to edit existing and create new.

-The **Folder** tree will open by default:
+Click the Folders icon to toggle on/off from view.

+{tip}
+When Folders are hidden from view, the file path for the selected folder will be shown!
+{/tip}

 - Click on a Folder/sub-folder to search the contents and return results based on any filters applied to the grid.

 or

 - Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the grid.

-{tip}
-Click the Folders icon to toggle on/off from view.
-When Folders are hidden from view, the file path for the selected folder will be shown!
-{/tip}

 {tip}
 **Thumbnails** will only show in Columns for Layouts that have a set background image!